historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 * Catholic Study Bible: Reading Guide, pp. 11-32 ("The Biblical Texts and Their Backgrounds" and "The Bible in Catholic Life") (Blackboard 7)

-#### CONTENT QUIZ on 7: Biblical Inspiration: Divine & Human is due by 11:59 PM on Friday, March 21.
+#### CONTENT QUIZ on 7: Biblical Inspiration: Divine & Human is due by 11:59 PM on Friday, October 10.

+##### October 11-14 = Fall Recess/Break

 #### 8: Ecclesiastes

-*A week-long intensive dive into the Book of Ecclesiastes/Qoheleth as it pertains to the themes of the class*
+*An intensive dive into the Book of Ecclesiastes/Qoheleth as it pertains to the themes of the class*

-March 24-28
+October 15-24

 Reading